 I am not absolutely convinced when scientists say that all that exists is a consequence of chance, because nothing cannot create something.
 Existence can only result from an act of creation.
 To know about the nature of the creator is absolutely impossible for us, for obvious reasons.
 However, more important than to speculate about God is to know that He exists.
 I prefer to understand like the oriental people, who, in their wisdom, refer to God as That - the unnameable, the unknowable.

 Much of what antique religions have told in the past has been confirmed by modern science.
 For example, according to Brahmanism there is the cosmic day and night of Brahma.
 I see the cosmic Day of Brahma as corresponding to the expansion of the universe, that is the cosmic vigil, and that the cosmic night of Brahma is the contraction of the universe.
-The expansion and the contraction of the universe have been confirmed by science.
+The expansion and the contraction of the universe have been admitted by science.